-In 1975, a Great Barrington pediatrician named Dr. Thomas Whitfield was seeing children show up at his practice for their kindergarten physicals having not seen a doctor since birth or infancy.
+He took action after seeing a growing number of children in his practice for kindergarten physical exams — children who had not seen a doctor since birth or infancy.
 Children lacked immunizations.
-Many had medical problems and delays in language, social, and cognitive skills due to isolation.
-In response, he founded Children’s Health Program to bring health care to rural children, to offer support services to their families.
+Many had medical problems or delays in language, social, and cognitive skills, due to isolation.
+In response, he founded Children’s Health Program, with a mission to health care to rural children, and to offer support services to their parents..

 The newly re-named Community Health Programs’ (CHP) caseload grew virtually overnight from 1,500 to over 4,000.
 Many of CHP’s new adult patients had been childhood pediatric patients Children’s Health Program.
 And then…

 - In 2007, CHP assumed ownership and responsibility for Barrington OB/GYN, a thriving practice in Great Barrington providing comprehensive women’s health care services to women of all ages.